Introduction to Coronaviruses and COVID-19

 How has it affected different countries?

 The number of COVID-19 cases/1 million people in each country around the world has varied with factors such as the demographics and density of the population, the geographical spread in the early days of the virus and the ability to contain and the ability to perform sufficient and timely testing and the speed and effectiveness of the government response.
 The death rate does not necessary correlate with the number of cases and as each country measures its COVID-19 deaths differently a more reliable measure is to look at is the excess deaths over previous years.
-The chart below shows the excess deaths over the initial 11 week peak in each country.
+The chart below shows the excess deaths over the initial 11 week peak in each country with the chart to the right showing the current situation.